Nitrolaunch/nitrolaunch/docs/plugins/plugins/multiply.md

 - `id`: The template for each copy's instance ID.
 Must contain `$n`, which will be replaced with the index of the current instance
 - `count`: The number of copies to create
 - `start` (Optional): The number to start at for indexes.
 Defaults to zero.
 - The rest of the fields are the fields for the instance config.
-Remember to include a side and version, and also that you can derive from profiles if you want!
+Remember to include a side and version, and also that you can derive from templates if you want!

 ## Example